ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Get a server with 24 GB RAM + 4 CPU + 200 GB Storage + Always Free</blockquote>

 <h3>4.
-I Have Scraped Every DevOps Interview Question from Meta, Amazon, Google, and Yahoo… - <a href="https://medium.com/aws-in-plain-english/i-have-scraped-every-devops-interview-question-from-meta-amazon-google-and-yahoo-cefadb5b604c" target="_blank" rel="noopener noreferrer">link</a></h3>
+How do I deploy my Laravel applications using Github Action? - <a href="https://medium.com/@achyutneupane/how-do-i-deploy-my-laravel-applications-using-github-action-ebb2c0a79e8f" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `AWS in Plain English`**
+✍️ **posted by `Achyut Neupane`**

-<blockquote>Here They Are!</blockquote>
+<blockquote>Learn how to deploy your Laravel application using GitHub Actions to cPanel.
+This is a basic approach which anyone can copy-paste and run.</blockquote>

 <h3>5.
 Making GitHub Actions Workflows More Modular and Efficient: A Deep Dive into My Setup - <a href="https://medium.com/azure-terraformer/making-github-actions-workflows-more-modular-and-efficient-a-deep-dive-into-my-setup-cb390223cdbb" target="_blank" rel="noopener noreferrer">link</a></h3>